Cheesy Broccoli Rice Casserole Simple and Satisfying

 Shelf Life

 In the fridge, the casserole lasts about four days.
 If you freeze it, you can keep it for up to three months.
 After that, it may lose flavor and texture.
 Always check for any off smells or signs of spoilage before eating.
-For more details on how to make this dish, check the Full Recipe.

 FAQs